 Nkomati Nickel Mine is located on Slaaihoek, Nkomati and Onverwacht farms in the eastern escarpment of Mpumalanga.
-This is in the Uitkomst Complex some 20km north of Badplaas, 45km west of Barberton and 47km south-west of Nelspruit in the Machadodorp area.
+This is in the Uitkomst complex some 20km north of Badplaas, 45km west of Barberton and 47km south-west of Nelspruit in the Machadodorp area.

-The Onverwacht TSF was designed to accommodate a monthly production rate of 412 000tpm of MMZ, 48 000tpm of PCMZ and 30 000tpm of CWP.
+The Onverwacht TSF was designed to accommodate a monthly production rate of 412 000tpm MMZ (Main Mineralised Zone), 48 000tpm PCMZ and 30 000tpm of CWP.